This Version Posted: August 4, 2020

-Community gardens are allowed to open during COVID-19, after the Ontario government deemed them an essential service.
+Community gardens are allowed to open during COVID-19.

 The Health Unit is offering recommendations to community gardens that operate in Haliburton County, Northumberland County and the City of Kawartha Lakes to protect the health and safety of everyone during COVID-19.
 Below are the minimum standards that all community gardens must have in place before opening.